 ENA-78 is a CXC chemokine that signals through the CXCR2 receptor.
 It is expressed in monocytes, platelets, endothelial cells, and mast cells.
 ENA-78 is a chemoattractant for neutrophils.
-Three N-terminal truncated variants of human ENA-78; ENA 5-78, ENA 8-78, ENA 9-78, contain 74, 71, and 70 amino acid residues, respectively, possess increased biological activity.
-ENA-78 contains the four conserved cysteine residues present in CXC chemokines, and also contains the ‘ELR’ motif common to CXC chemokine that bind to the CXCR1 and CXCR2 receptors.
+The three naturally occuring variants of human ENA-78; ENA 5-78, ENA 8-78, ENA 9-78, contain 74, 71, and 70 amino acid residues, respectively, and possess the same biological activity.
+ENA-78 contains the four conserved cysteine residues present in CXC chemokines, and also contains the ‘ELR’ motif common to CXC chemokines that bind to the CXCR1 and CXCR2 receptors.
 Recombinant Human ENA-78 is a 7.8 kDa protein consisting of 71 amino acid residues.

 Epithelial Neutrophil Activating Peptide-78, CXCL5

 LRELRCVCLQ TTQGVHPKMI SNLQVFAIGP QCSKVEVVAS LKNGKEICLD PEAPFLKKVI QKILDGGNKE N

 ≥ 98% by SDS-PAGE gel and HPLC analyses.